jaminzoda/terra-antiqua-documentation/docs/index.markdown

 <p>You may also use <a href="https://docs.google.com/forms/d/e/1FAIpQLSc7r0Uhl2aauYCyBNpMgFrtRfP8oIJtjL_e5S1t7NHKmP15sA/viewform?usp=sf_link"><b>this contact form</b></a>.</p>
 ---
 ## Compatibility: QGIS 3.10 or higher
-Terra Antiqua v1.0 and v1.1 have the same technical requirements as QGIS 3.10 (Windows 7, 8, 8.1 or 10; Linux; MacOS High Sierra 10.13 or higher)
+Terra Antiqua v1.0 and v1.1 have the same minimum technical requirements as QGIS 3.10 (Windows 7, 8, 8.1 or 10; Linux; MacOS High Sierra 10.13 or higher)

-Terra Antiqua v1.0 and v1.1 have been tested on (we thus recommend these versions or higher):
+Terra Antiqua v1.0 and v1.1 have been tested on:

 **OS**: Windows 10 (20H2), Mac OS Monterey 12.2, Linux Ubuntu (20.04) <br>
 **QGIS version**: 3.10.14 _A Coruña_

+### **We always recommend to update QGIS to the latest _LTR_ version, and keep Terra Antiqua updated with the Plugin manager.**

 ---
 ## Installation